harbra/ThermoLight/pcb/README.md

 | U4 | 1 | iAQ-Core | mylibrary:iAQ-Core | myfootprints:iAQ-Core | |
 | U5 | 1 | SHT31-D | mylibrary:SHT31-D | myfootprints:DFN-8-2.5x2.5-0.5mm-handsolder | |
 | U6 | 1 | CCS811 | mylibrary:CCS811 | myfootprints:LGA_CCS811 | |

-_Note:_ CCS811 and iAQ-Core can detect the same information and are connected to the same I2C bus.
-So only one of them needs to be equipped.